-Students learn from faculty and preceptors that not only teach students but also conduct research and provide patient care on health care teams in hospitals, clinics, accountable care organizations, and community pharmacies s the State of Connecticut's flagship public university, UConn is committed to community service.
-The School of Pharmacy's Department of Pharmacy Practice, and our pharmacy students are major contributors.
-Four of our faculty have received the UConn Provost's Award for Public Engagement in the last 10 years.
+Students learn from faculty and preceptors that not only teach students but also conduct research and provide patient care on health care teams in hospitals, clinics, accountable care organizations, and community pharmacies throughout the State of Connecticut and beyond.
+This active connection with patients provides students with invaluable opportunities to apply learning to real world challenges.